 During 2020 and 2021, as a result of the COVID-19 pandemic, the global economy experienced substantial turmoil, which led to challenging market conditions across certain areas of the Company's business.
-In addition, due to unprecedented decreases in demand, an oil price war, and economic uncertainty resulting from the COVID-19 pandemic, average crude oil prices were considerably lower in 2020 as compared to prices at the end of 2019 but showed signs of improvement in 2021, and through the first quarter of 2022.
-However, although rig counts in the U.S. oil markets increased during 2021 and through the first quarter of 2022, average rig counts remained below pre-pandemic levels.
-The Company also believes that capital spending within the U.S. oil and gas industry remains well below pre-pandemic levels.
-While the Company saw an increase of sales to customers with traditional exposure to the oil and gas markets during the first quarter of 2022, as compared to the prior year, sales remain below 2019 levels.
+In addition, due to unprecedented decreases in demand, an oil price war, and economic uncertainty resulting from the COVID-19 pandemic, average crude oil prices were considerably lower in 2020 as compared to prices at the end of 2019 but showed signs of improvement in 2021, and through the first half of 2022.
+However, although rig counts in the U.S. oil markets increased during 2021 and through the first half of 2022, average rig counts remained below pre-pandemic levels.
+The Company also believes that capital spending within the areas of the oil and gas market that it participates in, remains below pre-pandemic levels.
+While the Company saw an increase of sales to customers with traditional exposure to the oil and gas markets during the first half of 2022, as compared to the prior year, sales remain below 2019 levels.
 A significant portion of the Company's sales and profitability has historically been derived from the sale of products that are used within the oil and gas industry.
-In addition, the Company continued to experience delays in its supply chain during the first quarter of 2022 due to temporary shortages of raw materials and container delays of overseas materials as bottlenecks occurred at ports in Asia and North America.
-This, in turn, caused delivery delays to some of the Company customers.
+In addition, the Company continued to experience delays in its supply chain during the first half of 2022 due to temporary shortages of raw materials and container delays of overseas materials as bottlenecks occurred at ports in Asia and North America.
+This, in turn, caused delivery delays to some of the Company's customers.
 The Company also experienced inflationary cost pressures for certain materials and shipping-related costs.
 Additionally, the Company continues to experience ongoing tariff costs for products that did not receive exclusions.
 The Company is working to mitigate the impact of these matters through price increases and other measures, such as seeking certain tariff exclusions, where possible.
-The potential for continued disruptions, economic uncertainty, and unfavorable oil and gas market dynamics may have a material adverse impact on
+The potential for continued disruptions, economic uncertainty, and unfavorable oil and gas market dynamics may have a material adverse impact on the timing of delivery of customer orders and the levels of future customer orders.